Git Hooks with Husky

 The example above will run your project’s unit tests before committing your code.
 If the tests fail, your code won’t be committed.
 This is extremely powerful and helps eliminate broken code being pushed to a repository.

 While it’s never good to push broken code, pushing code that isn’t formatted isn’t very nice either.
-Take a look at this handy example!

 This pre-commit hook will ensure that your code is formatted correctly before committing your code.
 Nice, huh?
 Remember, Husky allows you to execute custom scripts based on certain actions, so you can make pretty much anything happen - it doesn’t have to be running unit tests or formatting your code.